ActiveSolution/introduction-to-git/exercise-3-making-a-pull-request/README.md

-# Making changes using a pull request
+# Making a pull request

 1. Create a new feature `branch`.